CQWEO/Espo/README.md

                     end
                 end
             end
-            if o.Assets:FindFirstChild("Wardrobe") then
+            if CurrentRooms.O.Assets:FindFirstChild("Wardrobe") then
-                if o.Assets.Wardrobe:FindFirstChild("Main") then
+            if CurrentRooms.O.Assets:FindFirstChild("Main") then
-                    if not o.Assets.Wardrobe.Main:FindFirstChild("SurfaceGui") then
+                    if not CurrentRooms.O.Assets.Wardrobe.Main:FindFirstChild("SurfaceGui") then
                         for a = 1, 6 do
                             local surface = Instance.new("SurfaceGui")
-                            surface.Parent = o.Assets.Wardrobe.Main
+                            surface.Parent = CurrentRooms.O.Assets.Wardrobe.Main
                             surface.AlwaysOnTop = true
                             surface.Face = Enum.NormalId[faces[a]]
                             local frame = Instance.new("Frame", surface)